liyufan1994/CS205ParallelCipher/README.md

 The deciphering application follows a "star model".
 In particular, the proposal will be to exchange chain 1 and chain i sequentially.
 The reason for doing this is that we would like chain 1 to be the solution key at the end.
 As a result, we would like to constantly check if other chains have obtained a more optimal solution.

+## Comparison with existing work of parallelization
+There are many works on parallelization of Ising lattice simulation: most commonly researchers experiment accelerate full sweep of Gibbs sampling of Ising lattice via OpenMP threads or GPU.
+For the former, see [1][2].
+For the latter, see [3][4][5].
+The hybrid parallelization implementation is relatively scarce and the existing solutions do not leverage MPI level of parallelization for the purpose of running replica exchange MCMC chains--they simply use MPI parallelization for the compute partitions of a massive Ising lattice (see [6]).
+Parallelization for MCMC deciphering is not of widespread interest and there are few papers discussing parallelization strategies.
+That said, existing solutions do mostly use replica exchange MCMC which is straightforward to implement in parallel: see [7], [8].
+They generally do not explicitly leverage HPC techniques in their implementation and currently available implementations on internet is mostly sequential: e.g. [9] [10].
+There are also works that discuss parallelization of replica exchange MCMC in general: [11] [12].
+But they do not specifically test their methods no the two applications we consider here.

 ## Reproduction Instructions and System Specification
 This code may be run on local machine or a cluster.
 Please check the dependencies below.

-But it was mainly run on CANNON computing cluster at Harvard FAS Research computing.
-We will provide instructions and slurm commands.
+**Since the code was mainly tested on CANNON computing cluster at Harvard FAS Research computing, we strongly recommend the teaching team grades the project on Cannon.
+We will provide detailed instructions to set up the project on Cannon below.**

 ### Operating System and distribution
 Our testing is done on Linux system (CentOS) but it should also work with Mac OS once one has the required compiler and MPI installed.